KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 ## Summary: The Esoteric Meaning

 The **Trickster** is not a single moral type, but a **liminal intelligence** operating at membranes, thresholds, and recursive hinges.
-Its apparent effects may vary, but its true alignment is disclosed by the deeper structural trajectory it produces across the lattice.
+Its apparent effects may vary, but its veracious alignment is disclosed by the deeper structural trajectory it produces across the lattice.

 In centropic expression, the Trickster functions as a **catalyst of lawful reconfiguration**.
 It breaks rigidity, exposes stagnation, and opens the way for more coherent integration.